realPaulTec/modular-robotics/README.md

 # modular-robotics
-This is the official Modular Robotics (platform) repository - MRP, also as the Visual Robotic Tracking Platform - VRTP || VRTP runs on python 3.9
+This is the official Modular Robotics (platform) repository - MRP, also as the (Visual) Robotic Tracking Platform - VRTP

-[en]
-The Modular Robotics platform is a initiative to create a simple user-friendly and cost-effective robotics system for personal use.
-The robot developed from the Modular Robotics project will have a wide range of use cases based around carrying loads, ranging from carrying groceries for old or disabled people and also generally people who don't enjoy carrying loads.
-Same can be said in it's applications during a long hiking trip, carrying water, food or a tent.
-Another foreseen use of the MRP is it's employment as a test platform for new tracking, localization and AI technologies alongside testing of new hardware.
-For it's personal use application it will have a focus on safety with features like the auto-stopping on the loss of the track, the fire-protected LiPo battery or the plan to implement a LIDAR based object avoidance system in the future.
-Another feature of the MRP is the utilization of modular, simple-exchange addons like a carrying basket.

-The Systems light tracking design allows the VRTP to be a cost effective and cheap tracking solution with a simple Webcam, although a higher Quality camera is strongly recommended.
+The software for the VRTP is simply reffered to as the Visual Tracking System - VTS

+The VRTP project aims to create a deployable people tracking and following system for robots.
+The current iteration of VRTP utilises a camera to track colored lights attached to the leg of the person which should be followed.
+The end goal is to develop a full MRP platform, i.e a full robot deploying the VRTP tracking system which can follow people.